AlexandraCodes/AlexandraCodes/README.md

 - 👩‍💻 All my projects are available at [insert portfolio here]()
 - 👸 Pronouns: she/her

+- This or That -
+🇩🇴 🇺🇸 🇫🇷 -- Dominican American French
+🇫🇷 🇺🇸 🇩🇴 -- French American Dominican

 - 🔭 I’m currently working on -- *insert link to personal proj*

 - 🌱 I’m currently learning C programming -- *insert link to proj desc*